jovicfelizardo/Flicks-studnet-app/README.md

 - [x] Trailers for popular movies are played automatically when the movie is selected (1 point).
   - [x] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
   - [x] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
-TODO - [] Apply the popular ButterKnife annotation library to reduce view boilerplate.
+- [ ] Apply the popular ButterKnife annotation library to reduce view boilerplate.
+(1 point) **TODO** Apply the popular ButterKnife annotation library to reduce view boilerplate.
 (1 point)
 - [x] Add a rounded corners for the images using the Glide transformations.
 (1 point)

 ### App Walkthough GIF
 First pass,<br>